LoyolaChicagoBooks/introcs-csharp/rst/sorting.rst

 we consider ``i=1`` and look at positions 1..9.
 And so on.

 We won't do the full algorithmic analysis here.
-Selection Sort is interesting because it does most of its work through *comparisons*, which is always the same regardless of how the data are ordered, :math:`N \cdot \frac{N-1}{2}`, which is :math:`O(N^2)` The number of *exchanges* is O(N ).
+Selection Sort is interesting because it does most of its work through *comparisons*, with the same number of them no matter how the data are ordered, exactly
+:math:`N \cdot \frac{N-1}{2}`, which is
+:math:`O(N^2)` The
+number of *exchanges* is O(N).
 The comparisons are a non-trivial cost, however, and do show in our own performance experiments with randomly-generated data.